-Getting divorced can be stressful, complicated, and maybe even a little scary.
-It’s not usually part of the plan when you get married, but it can happen for better or worse.
+When a marriage ends, it can be stressful, complicated, and maybe even a little scary.
+It’s not usually part of the plan when you first tie the knot, but it can happen for better or worse.
 One thing that getting divorced will affect is how much you pay for auto insurance.

-Your marital status is one of many factors that insurers look at to decide how much to charge you.
+Your marital status is a factor that insurers look at to decide how much to charge you.
 Married couples typically pay less.
-The reason for this is that, on average, married couples avoid getting in as many accidents or filing as many claims as single people.
+The reason for this is that, on average, drivers joined in wedlock avoid getting in as many accidents or filing as many claims as single people.

 So, what happens after a divorce?
 This article will answer that and more.
 We’ll explain what’ll happen to your rates and what to do with your policy afterward.
-We’ll also talk about how to handle a teen driver’s insurance in the middle of a divorce.
+We’ll also talk about how to handle a teen driver’s insurance in the middle of marital dissolution.
 Finally, we’ll answer some frequently asked questions about auto coverage after you separate from your significant other.

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

-How Does a Divorce Affect My Car Insurance Rates?
+How Does Divorce Affect My Car Insurance Rates?

-Your auto rates are likely to increase following a divorce.
+Your auto rates are likely to increase following a permanent separation.
 This is because single people tend to pay a little more for insurance than married couples.
 Per a report by the Consumer Federation of America (CFA), rates from top insurers are usually much higher for single or divorced drivers.

-While it seems unfair, single people typically pay more because insurance companies believe that married couples are safer or more responsible drivers.
+While it seems unfair, single people typically pay more because insurance companies believe that married drivers are more responsible behind the wheel.
 Insurers decide this by analyzing extensive amounts of data on which types of people file claims.
 The following states, however, don’t allow insurers to change your rates based on marital status:

-Your rates may even stay the same or go down if you have a good driving record or claims history.
+Your rates may even stay the same or go down if you have a good driving or claims history.
 Since married couples typically have a joint insurance policy, your prices also reflect the other person.
-For example, if they had a bad driving record, but you didn’t, and you get a divorce, you could see a decrease in rates.
+For example, if they had a bad driver record, but you didn’t, and you get divorced, you could see a decrease in rates.

 Get an Individual Policy